carlosgag/java/java-exercise/README.md

 ## Task ##

-We would like you to write code that will cover the functionality explained below and provide us with the source, instructions to build and run the appliocation  as well as a sample output of an execution:
+We would like you to write code that will cover the functionality explained below and provide us with the source, instructions to build and run the application  as well as a sample output of an execution:

 + Connect to the [Twitter Streaming API](https://dev.twitter.com/streaming/overview)
     * Use the following values: